eu-digital-green-certificates/dgc-api-tests/specs/gateway/GetTrustList.md

 Get all trusted public keys

+* create a valid DSC
+* sign DSC with UPLOAD certificate
-* get complete trustlist
+* check that DSC is not in trustlist
+* upload DSC
-* check that the response had no error
+* check that DSC is in trustlist
+* delete DSC created
-* check that created keys are in trustlist
+* check that DSC is not in trustlist

 ## get trustlist with specific type